Brief: This quick trick shows you how to find devices connected to your local network in Linux.

 I’ll show you how to do that in this quick tutorial.
 Not only it’s a good idea from security point of view, it is also a good little exercise if you have interest in networking.

-We will use both, command line and GUI, way for finding out what devices are connected to your local network in Linux.
-The process is very simple and easy to use even for beginners.
+out what devices are connected to your local network in Linux.
+The

 A. Using Linux command to find devices on the network